-Wealth Building Rule 5: Live Below Your Means and Increase Your Living Standard Slowly
+Live Below Your Means and Increase Your Living Standard Slow

 Get comfortable saying "no" to items you cannot afford to pay for with cash.
 Overspending and getting into debt dramatically impact the funds you'll have available each month to fund your retirement.
 Buy a home that costs no more than 25 percent of your monthly net pay, and get a 15-year mortgage at a fixed rate.
 As you earn more, start making additional payments on your mortgage so that you can pay it off sooner and contribute that money to retirement savings.
 This way, you'll set yourself up for a well-funded retirement with no mortgage payments.